-As currently, if a school directly arranges hosted accommodation for children, then the school is a regulated provider and should request an enhanced DBS check (with barring information) for the host.
-If the school does not directly arrange the accommodation but brokers an arrangement direct between families, which the school can evidence is a private arrangement, the hosting would not be a regulated activity.
+The School is aware that if the school directly arranges hosted accommodation for children, then the school is a regulated activity provider and should request an enhanced DBS check (with barring information) for the host.
+The minimum requirement for inspection purposes would be to check one person (the main carer) per household, not every adult.
+As a matter of best practice the School asks that two carers in a given household are DBS checked.

+If the school does not directly arrange the accommodation but brokers an arrangement direct between families, which the school can evidence is a private arrangement, the hosting would not be regulated activity.

-In both situations, pursuant to their general safeguarding duties, schools would be expected to take care to provide sufficient information to parents and pupils about the arrangements, including what is in place to support pupils who have concerns over their safety.'
+In both situations, pursuant to their general safeguarding duties, the School would take care to provide sufficient information to parents and pupils about the arrangements, including what is in place to support pupils who have concerns over their safety.